aqibzia/smartvision-dashboard/README.md

-# 🔬 SmartVision AI Imaging Dashboard
+# 🧠 SmartVision Dashboard

-An AI-powered cross-platform web application for managing submicron imaging datasets, integrating real-time ML inference, and supporting secure user access.
+A secure, full-stack web application built for managing and visualizing AI-powered submicron imaging data.
+Designed for scientific research use cases where high-performance and real-time analysis are critical.

 ---